jerickBilalat/nlcf-website-v2/README.md

 [Version 1](https://github.com/jerickBilalat/nlcf-website-v1)
 [Version 2](https://github.com/jerickBilalat/NLCF-website-v2)

-**Next Step:** As of now, the website is in the process of complete reconstruction in order to make the website a single page instead of a multi page site without losing contents and overwhelming the user.
-The reason for the reconstruction is for a more fluid user experience where users will only load one page that displays all information efficiently.
-To accomplish the task, the use of modals and  AJAX will be the key to load extra contents that are not necessarily displayed on the main page.
+**Next Step:** As of now, the website is in the process of reconstruction in order to make the website from static to dynamic, adding administration and content managment.
+To accomplish the task, the MEAN stack is used and implemented.